ambv/bitrot/README.rst

 * Added logging to file
 * Added grammar fixes
 * Added a time elapsed counter
-* Added email support for hash mismatch
+* Added email support for hash mismatch using -e or --email
 * Added option to ignore date modified (only checks hashes).
-Great for verifying backups for integrity (File Integrity Monitoring)
+Great for verifying backups for integrity (File Integrity Monitoring) using -t 2 or --test 2
 * Added ability to specify hash function from command line.
-I found SHA512 to be just as fast as SHA1 on my machine
+I found SHA512 to be just as fast as SHA1 on my machine using -a or --hashing-function
 * Total size now printed in B, KB, MB, GB, TB
 * Fixes for invalid characters in file names
 * Better warning printing
 * Integrates benshep's and liloman's latest changes
 * Can now include and exclude at same time, and fixed logic.
 Exclude takes prescendence
-* Now prints out ignored files at the end with certain levels of verbosity
+* Now prints out ignored files at the end with verbosity level 4
-* Added option to allow testing of only recent (default: last 1 day)of recently modified data (great for checking a backup you just synced for integruty)
+* Added option to allow testing of only recent (default: last 1 day) of recently modified data (great for checking a backup you just synced for integruty) using -r or --recent
 * Fixed bug when file doesn't have a valid modification timestamp
-* Can now fix files that have invalid modification date, and rename files/dirs that have bad chars in name, using -f
+* Can now fix files that have invalid modification date, and rename files/dirs that have bad chars in name, using -f or --fix
+* Can now create MD5 or SFV files using -c or --sfv

 0.9.2
 ~~~~~